Stockton Council provides a wide range of services and advice to reduce casualties on our roads.

 Road Casualty Review

 This report is published annually and incorporates road collision and casualty statistics and trends in the Borough.
 It assists in providing the basis for many of the road safety studies and initiatives throughout the year.
-You can view the Road Casualty Review for 2013 by opening the link below:
+You can view the Road Casualty Review Report for 2014 by opening the links below:

 If you require any additional information please contact Anthony Wilton on 01642 527311 or email EGDS@stockton.gov.uk.